simonsfoundation/mountainlab_test2/README.md

 # MountainLab
-MountainLab is a collection of tools for processing and visualising electrophysiological recordings.
+MountainLab is a collection of tools for processing and visualising electrophysiological recordings and spike sorting results.
 It is under development by Jeremy Magland and Alex Barnett at the Simons Center for Data Analysis (SCDA).

 The software suite comprises the following: